Breast Reduction Raleigh

-However, breast reduction surgery (reduction mammaplasty) can help correct many of these problems by reducing the size and weight of the breasts.
+Breast reduction surgery (reduction mammaplasty) can help correct many issues experienced with having larger breasts by reducing the size and weight of the breasts.
 This is accomplished by removing fat, glandular tissue, and skin from the breasts, making them smaller, lighter, and firmer.
 Additionally, the size of the areola (the darker skin surrounding the nipple) can be reduced.

 After your breast reduction, you will feel more confident and comfortable with your appearance, and Raleigh’s Specialists in Plastic Surgery is excited to give you the look and feel you’ve always wanted.